deesoft/yii2-application/tests/README.md

    ```

 4. In order to be able to run acceptance tests you need to start a webserver.
 The simplest way is to use PHP built in
    webserver.
-In the root directory where `common`, `frontend` etc. are execute the following:
+In the root directory where `common`, `app` etc. are execute the following:

    ```
    php -S localhost:8080